Terpene

+One terpene that has major applications is natural rubber (i.e., polyisoprene).
+The possibility that other terpenes could be used as precursors to produce synthetic polymers has been investigated.
+Many terpenes have been shown to have pharmacological effects.
+Terpenes are also components of some traditional medicines, such as aromatherapy, and as active ingredients of pesticides in agriculture.

 History and terminology

-The term terpene was coined in 1866 by the German chemist August Kekulé to denote all hydrocarbons having the empirical formula C10H16, of which camphene was one.
-Previously, many hydrocarbons having the empirical formula C10H16 had been called "camphene", but many other hydrocarbons of the same composition had had different names.
-Kekulé coined the term "terpene" in order to reduce the confusion.
-The name "terpene" is a shortened form of "terpentine", an obsolete spelling of "turpentine".
+The term Terpen (German) was coined in 1866 by the German chemist August Kekulé to denote all hydrocarbons having the empirical formula C10H16, of which camphene was one.
+Previously, many hydrocarbons having the empirical formula C10H16 had been called "camphene", but many other hydrocarbons of the same composition had different names.
+Kekulé coined the term "Terpen" in order to reduce the confusion.
+The name is a shortened form of "Terpentin", the german word for "turpentine".

 Although sometimes used interchangeably with "terpenes", terpenoids (or isoprenoids) are modified terpenes that contain additional functional groups, usually oxygen-containing.
 The terms terpenes and terpenoids are often used interchangeably, however.
 Furthermore, terpenes are produced from terpenoids and many terpenoids are produced from terpenes.
 Both have strong and often pleasant odors, which may protect their hosts or attract pollinators.
-The inventory of terpenes and terpenoids is estimated at 55,000 chemical entities.
+The number of terpenes and terpenoids is estimated at 55,000 chemical entities.

 The 1939 Nobel Prize in Chemistry was awarded to Leopold Ružička "for his work on polymethylenes and higher terpenes", "including the first chemical synthesis of male sex hormones."